 Within a year, Outdoor Voices stores were following the Austin location’s clubhouse model, popping up in neighborhood spots such as Manhattan’s Upper East Side and Knox-Henderson in Dallas.
 And this past summer, another round of pop-ups appeared in downtown Aspen, Colo., and The Grove in L.A.
 Those temporary ventures quickly turned permanent -- a test-the-waters expansion plan.
 “I call them all ‘stores’ because we have yet to shut down a pop-up,” Haney says with a smile.

 Haney moved full-time to Austin in 2016, and over the course of the next year, she gradually moved the rest of the company along with her.
 When I visited her office this past summer, she was busy moving Outdoor Voices into a new official headquarters more than double the size.
 As Haney darted between snipping a top into a crop for a photo shoot and finalizing details for the weekend jet-ski outing for staff and friends, her Austin employees were packing.
 The design team already had its corner of the office cordoned off, the walls covered with mood boards and racks of inspirational pieces for future lines geared toward hiking and dancing.
 Experimentation and sawdust were in the air.
 Tacos were on the table.

-Fresh off the addition of Drexler to the team and another $9 million funding boost, Outdoor Voices is set to hit 400 percent growth over last year, with two more stores slated to open on the West Coast this fall.
+Fresh off the addition of Drexler to the team and another $9 million funding boost, Outdoor Voices is set to hit 400 percent growth in 2017 compared with 2016 and plans to open five more stores in 2018.
 But Haney knows well the importance of properly pacing herself and her company, settling into a groove and finding not just any growth, but the right growth.